Skatteetaten/documentation-template/README.md

 ### Publish pages to skatteetaten.github.io/\<your repository>

 1. Commit and push changes
+2. Make sure that a branch called `gh-pages` exists in your project
-2. Run command `npm run build` followed by `npm run deploy` to publish
+3. Run command `npm run build` followed by `npm run deploy` to publish